Pine tree shilling

 The pine tree shillings nearly all bore the date "1652".
-This was the date of the Massachusetts Bay Colony legislation sanctioning the production of shillings by the "Hull Mint" operated by John Hull and Robert Sanderson.
-The date was maintained by the Hull Mint in order to appear to be complying with English law that reserved the right of coin production to the crown, as in 1652, England was a Commonwealth (King Charles I having been beheaded three years previously).
-The coins were struck by John Hull and Robert Sanderson, two Massachusetts settlers.
-The image of the pine tree on the later coins is thought to represent the export of tall timber, used among other things for the mainmasts of British ship of war.
+This was the date of the Massachusetts Bay Colony legislation sanctioning the production of shillings by the "Hull Mint" operated by John Hull and Robert Sanderson (two Massachusetts settlers and business partners).
+The image of the pine tree on the later coins is thought to represent the export of tall timber, used for the mainmasts of British ships of war, amongst other things.
 The implication of respect owed to the colonies as the source of this vital war material would become sharper with the Pine Tree Flag flown during the American Revolution.
-The mint was closed by the English government in 1682 and the Colony's charter was revoked two years later by Charles II on the advice of colonial administrator Edward Randolph.
+The mint was shut down by the English government in 1682 and the Colony's charter was revoked two years later by Charles II on the advice of his colonial administrator Edward Randolph.